87andrewh/CornerCullingSourceEngine/README.md

 # CornerCullingSourceEngine
-A Source port of CornerCulling

-Currently being beta tested by 2 community servers.
+- Currently in open beta, working closely with 2 community servers.
+- Supports Dust2, Inferno, and part of Mirage.

+- Feel free to test it yourself with InstallThis.zip
+- If you encounter a problem, please open a GitHub issue.

 TODO
-- Release non-SIMD version for stability/compatibility with old CPUs.
-- Implement automated mapping with no-draw volumes in vmf files.
+- Finish Mirage
+- Test compatibility with ~2011 era CPUS